morten-olsen/morten-olsen.github.io/README.md

 ### [Sampension](https://www.sampension.dk)
 **Senior Frontend Developer** _(2018 - Present)_

-Sampension is a danish pension fund and my work has been to design and help to build a frontend architecture that would run natively on iOS and Android as well as on the web on both desktop and mobile devices.

-It was important to ensure that the project felt at home on all platforms and that it was maintainable by a small team of developers.

-To achieve this we used React Native and React Native for Web to create a unified codebase for all platforms, as well as create a component library which would deal with ensuring the best UX on all platforms.
+Sampension is a danish pension fund.
+Initially, I was hired to help build the frontend and the architecture of their new digital self-service product ("Sampension" on Apple App Store or Google Play Store).

+The project was to create a single code base that could handle both iOS, Android and web and be responsive/adaptive to be able to give a great UX on both mobile, tablets as well as desktop computers.
+The product is created using React Native and React Native Web and currently has around 96% shared code between the different platforms.

+Additionally, I have been working on CI/CD and various DevOps related tasks to build up the tooling around the product (AWS S3, AWS Lambda, AWS Cloudfront, Github, Github Actions, Azure DevOps, Azure, etc.)

+I am also currently working with some initial project analysis for new projects and I have begun maintaining some of our backend code (C#)

 ### [Trendsales](https://www.trendsales.dk)